-“Gene-testing said that my daughter cannot take stimulants for her ADHD,” a reader wrote to me years ago.
+“Gene-testing said that my daughter cannot take stimulants for her ADHD.”
+A reader sent that to me in 2015.
 As a result, the girl was taking only Strattera, at a “maxed-out dose,” and not experiencing a significant decrease in ADHD symptoms.
 Something didn’t sound right.
-What was this gene-testing?
+What was this “gene-testing”?

 I worried for that child—and all the people whose physicians were getting it wrong.
 That’s why I recruited my husband.
 He has a doctorate in molecular biology and has taught medical students.
 He has worked for many years in genomics.
 And he has ADHD.
 Boom.

-Silly. me.
-I thought we could write one post to clarify this subject.
+Silly me.
+I optimistically thought we could write one post to clarify this subject.
 Instead, it took seven!
 That’s because there are so many scientific terms.
-It was impossible to explain without defining them — and offering examples.
+It was impossible to explain genetic testing without defining these terms — and offering examples.
 Pharmacodynamics.
 Pharmacokinetics.
 Genotyping.
 Enzymes.
-Yikes!
+Oh my!

 By Dr. Goat